Barrelwolf38087/levelparser/README.md

 # Unnamed Level Parser
 This is a parser for my tile-based level format.
 Tiles are grouped into "chunks" of 16x16.
 These chunks are assigned coordinates on a cartesian plane.
-The point of reference for these coordinates is the top left corner of the chunk.
+The origin for these coordinates is the top left corner of the chunk.
 This is because the first tile in a chunk is the top left one.

 ## Format outline